 Recommended by Meghan from The Traveling Teacher

-My favorite road trip is Highway 1 in California between LA and San Francisco.
+My favourite road trip is Highway 1 in California between LA and San Francisco.
 The whole drive takes about 7 to 8 hours, plan to add time for lots of stops along the way.

 We spent three days driving and it still didn’t feel like enough time!
-Highway 1 is a very unique road trip because you are driving along the California coast the whole way.
+Highway 1 is a unique road trip because you are driving along the California coast the whole way.
 It offers so many different gorgeous views and unique things to do.
 Half the drive you end up on the side of cliffs!
 You pass the rocky beaches of Malibu as you are leaving LA, and begin to see little coastal towns.
 Then comes the green rolling hills and beautiful blue waters.
 Keep driving to get to the area known as Big Sur, an entire area of state parks that are absolutely gorgeous.
 There are waterfalls, coastal hikes to hidden beaches, Red Wood trees, and blue waters.

 We stayed at a hotel while we were there and made random road side stops when we saw trails.
 We ended up hiking to the top of a beautiful gorge, seeing a waterfall, and hiking to a hidden beach.
 As you pass through the Big Sur, stop at Hearst Castle and hear about some history of Old Hollywood.
 As you continue driving you will pass Monterrey, Carmel, Santa Cruz, San Simeon, and Carmel by the Sea.
 All worth a visit!
 There are wineries through Monterrey County for a quick pit stop or an entire day of sipping wine on terraces.
 We stopped at a few on the way there and back.
 The drive can be terrifying, but the reward of beautiful hikes, awesome wine, beautiful blue ocean, and cute towns is worth the scare!